pattonsgirl/CEG2350/docs/Labs/Lab04/Instructions.md

 ## Extra Credit - TODO

+**BEFORE YOU BEGIN**
+Your commit history must still show a working version of the script with the original requirements.

 Make the `ft` script better.
 Ideas:
 - Add action, `super-show` that shows all records in all `.finances` files in any user's `HOME` directory - the output should indicate which user in addition to that user's records
 - Append record numbers so that the users can give a record number instead of a record description.
 Numbers should be generated when the user gives a record.